LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetAccessTokenByGoogleJWTAccessToken-get-">Access Token using google JWT token for Native Mobile Login (GET)</h4>
  This API is used to Get LoginRadius Access Token using google jwt id token for google native mobile login/registration.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/native-social-login-api/access-token-via-googlejwt)

 ```java